clintjhill/dev-experience-story/README.md

 ---

 # Everyone loved it!

 Not entirely ...

 - Took a while for devs to believe it
 - Took a while for product/design/management to trust it
+- Developers panicked in a bunch of cases unnecessarily

+---

+# Day to day change is hard

 - Daily delivery was harder than anticipated (technically, organizationally)
-- Developers panicked in a bunch of cases unnecessarily
-- We fought over branching/merging the most and it was never the problem
+- We fought over branching/merging the most and it was *never the problem*
   - Release times led to collisions (monolith problem)
   - Feature work led to collisions (prioritization problem)

+---

+# Humans are complicated creatures

 - Lack of trust that everyone is doing their best
 - Lack of honesty about confidence to do work against expectations
 - Forgetting that this stuff is really hard

+---

+# Retro?
+Too busy avoiding mistakes.
 - Over estimating that "experts" could solve this quickly
-- Never totally "correctly" handled failures (deadlines, goals etc)
+- Never totally *correctly* handled failures (deadlines, goals etc)
 - Still stuck on "prevent failure" vs. "fix failure fast"

 ---